ychding11/ychding11.github.io/_posts/2015-03-23-Graphics-Resources.md

 concrete description about 3D API of Khonoros group.
 It provides a family tree clearly depicting the relationship between OpenGL, OpenGL ES, WebGL.
 It is very helpful to new beginners.
 Next generation API design is the main focus of slide, a comparison list about traditional API and next-generation API design can tell lots of stories.
 Platform diversity and radically changed GPU architecture drive such changes.
+- [Ambient Diffuse Specular Lighting Model](http://www.learnopengl.com/#!Lighting/Basic-Lighting) The web link may help to understand basic ideas of ADS.